 Watch out- this devious Microsoft Teams phishing campaign could infect your PC

-have warned Teams messages are being used as a vector for a new phishing designed to dupe users into downloading an attachment containing .
+Experts have warned Microsoft Teams messages are being used as a vector for a new campaign designed to dupe into downloading an attachment containing malware.

 Clicking on this will download the file from a SharePoint URL.
 Inside the compressed file is what looks like a PDF file, but is actually a LNK file which itself contains dangerous VBScript that leads to the malware, known as DarkGate, being installed.